afeld/refactor/README.md

 # Refactor

-A Ruby script to help refactor Ruby projects.
+A command line tool to help refactor your code.

 ## Usage